-It looks like EgyptAir will soon start “officially” flying to Israel, which would also mean the end of one of the world’s most mysterious airlines.
+EgyptAir has today “officially” started flying to Israel, and that also marks the end of one of the world’s most mysterious airlines.

-This development comes at a time when Israel is seeing increased cooperation with several Arab countries.
-For example, the UAE has normalized relations with Israel, while Saudi Arabia is now allowing flights to & from Israel to use its airspace.
+EgyptAir’s new services comes at a time when Israel is seeing increased cooperation with several Arab countries.
+In 2020, the UAE normalized relations with Israel, and Saudi Arabia started allowing flights to & from Israel to use its airspace.
 We’ve seen airlines like Etihad, FlyDubai, and GulfAir, all launch flights to Israel.

-There are already nonstop flights between Israel and Egypt, but they’re operated by Air Sinai, which I’ve written about in the past.
-Since 1982, Air Sinai has been operating flights exclusively between Cairo and Tel Aviv.
+Even prior to today there were nonstop flights between Israel and Egypt, but they were operated by Air Sinai, which I’ve written about in the past.
+Since 1982, Air Sinai operated flights exclusively between Cairo and Tel Aviv.

-In reality this is a paper-airline, in the sense that Air Sinai operates a fleet of two (unmarked) Airbus A220s that actually belong to EgyptAir.
-Air Sinai operates these flights on a wet lease basis, which is to say that the planes and crews are both provided by EgyptAir.
+In reality this was a paper-airline, in the sense that Air Sinai operated a fleet of two (unmarked) Airbus A220s that actually belonged to EgyptAir.
+Air Sinai operated these flights on a wet lease basis, which is to say that the planes and crews were both provided by EgyptAir.

-The airline still has its own code and flight numbers, though — rather than using the “MS” designator for EgyptAir, Air Sinai instead uses “4D” as the airline code.
+The airline still had its own code and flight numbers, though — rather than using the “MS” designator for EgyptAir, Air Sinai instead used “4D” as the airline code.

 The history here is that in 1979 Egypt and Israel signed a historic peace treaty, and one condition of that was that the two countries had to introduce an active civil aviation route within three years.
 That’s how Air Sinai was born in 1982.